HenryUzo/CityConnectDesk3/replit.md

 # Overview

 CityConnect is a full-stack MVP web application that connects estate residents with service providers for artisan repairs and market runs/errands.
 The platform enables residents to request services while allowing providers (artisans and market runners) to accept and fulfill these requests.
+The application also features a comprehensive marketplace vendor/store management system where providers can create stores, add items with pricing and units of measurement, and fulfill orders.
 The application includes role-based access for residents, service providers, and administrators with comprehensive request tracking and management features.

 ## Database Architecture